kontaktio/telegraf_archived/plugins/inputs/win_perf_counters/README.md

 This document presents the input plugin to read Performance Counters on Windows operating systems.
+This document presents the input plugin to read Performance Counters on Windows operating systems.

 The configuration is parsed and then tested for validity, such as whether the Object, Instance and Counter exist on Telegraf startup.